themarcusaurelius/trailToad/README.md

 	<img src="https://imgur.com/3Lik9xI.gif">
  </p>

- ## In Conclusion
+In Conclusion...

 The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your own custom online store that can seamlessly integrate into the existing BigCommerce infrastructure.

-If this demo peaked youre interest, check out the documentation [here](https://developer.bigcommerce.com/api-docs) to find out more about the full API capabilities BigCommerce has to offer!
+If this demo peaked you're interest, check out the documentation [here](https://developer.bigcommerce.com/api-docs) to find out more about the full API capabilities BigCommerce has to offer!